20 Things to do in Hamburg, Germany (+ map): Best places to visit

 More information about Germany

-Summary: What are the best things to do in Hamburg?
+Summary: Things to do in Hamburg

 Some of the best sights to see in Hamburg include the warehouse district of Speicherstadt, the impressive Elbphilharmonie building with its view, the old town with its ornate town hall and the bustling harbour surrounded by historic buildings.
 Where else in the world will you see the first office district or walk through the first river tunnel in Europe.
 Hamburg has a lot of interesting places, which you can read more about in the article.